jag43/EFCore_OrderByCreatedAsStartDate/README.md

 ﻿# EFCore_OrderByCreatedAsStartDate

-This repository is aimed to reproduce a bug in EF Core.
+This aim of this repository is to reproduce a bug in EF Core.

 The problem is that EF Core generates a query that has an invalid `ORDER BY` clause.
 When ordering by an `int` column the query is generated correctly.
 But when ordering by a `datetimeoffset` column, the `ORDER BY` clause includes an `AS {COLUMN NAME}` section.